modulove/MVMNT/README.md

 - Additional inverted and Bipolar Outputs.

-- Additional Firmware Options: Additional cool firmware from the talented coder [Adam Wonak](https://github.com/awonak/), the hardware offers a wide range of [additional firmware options](https://awonak.github.io/HagiwoModulove/synclfo/) to try.
+- Additional Firmware Options from [Adam Wonak](https://github.com/awonak/).
+The MVMNT hardware offers a wide range of [additional firmware options](https://awonak.github.io/HagiwoModulove/synclfo/) to try.
+Very easy to flash from your browser-

 # Firmware